gazzen/Team-Pluto/gajendra/README.md

 Working on HTML and CSS
-next step would be working on JS.
+next step would be working on JavaScript.